Coping with Disruptive Students in the Classroom

 - Entering class late or leaving early

-- Use of cell phones in the classroom
+- Use of cell phones

 - Inordinate or inappropriate demands for time and attention